and be a badass at it

-The shirt method is basically a principle of mine that confirms that anybody can be a badass in any field as long as they put some time and effort into it.
+The shirt method is basically a principle of mine that confirms that anybody can be an expert in any field as long as they put some time and effort into it.
 Sounds easy, but let me explain in detail.

 One day, one of my clients asked me to do a little bit of ironing for her.
-She wanted me to iron her husband’s shirts, and without even thinking, I told her I could do it.
-What the heck I was thinking!
-I had never ironed a shirt in my life, so I panicked.
-What if I burn a shirt?
+She wanted me to iron her husband’s shirts, and without even thinking I told her I could do it.
+I had never ironed a shirt in my life, so I started to panic, what if I burn a shirt?
 What if it takes me ages to complete the task?
-I didn’t even know how to place the shirt on the ironing board.
-So I went on YouTube and watched a tutorial on how to iron a shirt; these days people make tutorials on everything.
-Believe me, everything.
-You don’t know how to clean your fridge?
-Go to YouTube.
-So YouTube practically saved my ass.
-I only had to watch one video, and that video gave me the confidence I needed to iron my first shirt.
+I didn’t even know how to place a shirt on an ironing board.
+So I went on YouTube and watched a tutorial on how to iron a shirt, and that video gave me the confidence I needed to iron my first shirt.

-The next day, I told my client, “I have to be honest, ironing is not something I am good at.
-Actually, this is the first time I have ever ironed shirts in my life and I had to watch a YouTube tutorial last night to prepare for it.”.
-But she just laughed and said, “No worries.
+The next day, I told my client, “I have to be honest, ironing is not something I am good at.”
+But she just smiled and said, “No worries.
 You’ll get good at it.”
-In my first hour, I ironed five shirts (12 minutes each shirt).
+In my first hour, I ironed five shirts.
 I was proud of my work.
 The shirts looked fine, and I didn’t burn anything.
-I was just happy to be able to do something that I used to think I wasn’t good at.
+I was happy to be able to do something that I used to think I wasn’t good at.
 Which takes me to the first rule of the Shirt Method:

 Once I learned to stop labeling myself, I began accepting more cleaning jobs, most of which included ironing.
-People really hate ironing.
-I then started to charge more.
-Ironing became easy peasy.
-I played the music I like, and even began to enjoy doing it.
-I found it kind of relaxing, and the best ideas sometimes came to me when ironing.
+I then started to charge more and Ironing became easy peasy.
+I find it kind of relaxing, I can play the music I like and some of the best ideas come to me when ironing.

 This is perhaps the most important rule of all.
-It doesn’t matter whether you dedicate ten minutes or thirty minutes a day – as long as you are consistent at it, you can be good at anything you set your mind to.
-You want to become a writer but you think you have poor writing skills?
-Well, start writing every day for thirty minutes and one day you’ll become a badass author.
-You can be a yoga instructor, a piano teacher, a photographer, a body builder, a fashion designer, a belly dancer, you name it.
-Go practice your craft every day for ten, twenty or however many minutes you want.
-Just do it.
-It might take some time for you to develop certain skills, but you’ll be great at it.
+It doesn’t matter whether you dedicate ten or thirty minutes a day – as long as you are consistent at it, you can be good at anything you set your mind to.
+You can be a yoga instructor, a world-class photographer, or a fashion designer.
+If you practice your craft every day, you’ll master it without even realizing it.
 I guarantee you.

-Look, I can certainly say I became the best cleaner and ironer in town.
-But I now know I can be the best at whatever I want to be.
+Look, I can certainly say I became the best ironer in town.
+But I know I can be the best at whatever I want to be.
 I just need to apply the shirt method to other aspects of my life.
-If I want to be fluent in other languages, all I have to do is practice.
-If I dedicate myself to it, I will master it.

 To conclude this article, I have a little exercise for you.
 Go and make a list of all the things you think you are not good at.
 Start by writing “I am”.
-I am a great chef, I am an awesome writer, I am the best teacher, I am an artist, I am a fashion expert… Give yourself permission to be whatever you want to be.
+I am a writer, I am a teacher, I am an artist… Give yourself permission to be whatever you want to be.

 Let me finish by quoting one of my favorite writers

 “It is a simple and generous rule of life that whatever you practice, you will improve at.”
-Elizabeth Gilbert on Big Magic.
+Elizabeth Gilbert on Big Magic: Creative Living Beyond Fear